KENNETH TYNAN ON VALENCIA

 Tynan’s “heart-felt eulogy addressed to stinking Valencia, my favourite Mediterranean city” closes that book of essays but you have to wonder what he’d think of the 21st century model in this summer of tourist industry discontent.

 Certainly the “broad, litter-splattered bed of rubble through which a dribble of yellow water runs” that was the diverted, but not converted, Turia river bed in the late ’60s is far from the “River of Culture” that seems to be the tourism promo slogan.

-Tynan was a major cultural wheel then, having moved from drama critic for several big-time UK newspapers to literary manager of the National Theater from 1963-1973.
-He was also a theater impresario best known for co-writing and producing the controversial 1970 musical ‘Oh!
+Tynan was a major cultural wheel then, having moved from drama critic for several big-time UK newspapers to literary manager of the National Theatre from 1963-1973.
+He was also a theatre impresario best known for co-writing and producing the controversial 1970 musical ‘Oh!
 Calcutta!’

 His acerbic, droll aristocrat language makes for a good read, even if his prose sometimes gets too close to upper-class snobbery for a gringo like yo truly.
 All the negative comments can’t disguise his affection for the distinctive character of a city he had been returning to regularly for 15 years-just like sitting in a café with your friends bitching about some aspects of living here doesn’t necessarily mean you don’t like the place.